swiss-territorial-data-lab/proj-borderpoints/README.md

 * Detection of the border points with the STDL's object detector.
 The necessary documentation is available in the [associated GitHub repository](https://github.com/swiss-territorial-data-lab/object-detector)
 * Post-processing: produce one file with all the detections formatted after the experts' requirements.
     - `post_processing.py`: the detections are filtered by their confidance score and ...
-    - `point_matching.py`: the detections are matched with the points of the cadastral surveying for area where it is not fully updated yet.
+    - `point_matching.py`: the detections are matched with the points of the cadastral surveying for areas where it is not fully updated yet.

 **Dataset with GT**